mwhittaker/enforced_invariant_confluence/doc/the_vldb_journal_paper/README.md

   properties like associativity or commutativity.
 - Proved that our definition of invariant confluence is equivalent to the original definition given by Bailis et al.
+- Added formal proof that invariant closure is sufficient for invariant confluence.